yclas/documentation/how-to-login-using-social-auth-facebook-google-twitter.md

 ## How to enable Facebook login

+Since March 2018 it's required to get an SSL certificate for your domain in order to use Facebook Login.
+If your website is hosted on yclas.com follow [this guide](https://yclas.com/faq/ssl-encryption.html) to get an SSL certificate.
+If you are using Yclas Self-Hosted read more about it [here](https://docs.yclas.com/move-classifieds-site-http-https/).

 This social login **might change depending on Facebook** !

 1\.
 Go to [Facebook for developers](https://developers.facebook.com/apps/).